snonux/gos/README.md

 * To explicitly share on both: `~/.gosdir/foopost.prio.share:linkedin:mastodon.txt`
 * To explicitly share on only linkedin: `~/.gosdir/foopost.prio.share:linkedin:-mastodon.txt`

+There is more: you can also use the `soon` tag.
+It is almost the same as the `prio` tag, just with one lower priority.

 ### More tags

 * A `.ask.` in the filename will prompt you to choose whether to queue, edit, or delete a file before queuing it.